 Easy Toilet Paper Roll Reindeer Craft

-9 toilet rolls or paper towel/wrapping paper rolls cut down to 4 inches length
+9 toilet rolls or paper towel/wrapping paper rolls cut down to 4 inches in length

 brown acrylic paint